-Simone Biles Keeps Making History — Watch All the Flips She Has Named After Her
+US Gymnast Simone Biles Keeps Making History — Watch All the Flips She Has Named After Her

 Simone Biles makes gymnastics, a sport known for its four-inch beam and gravity-defying tumbling, look easy.
 Her six-year winning streak continues, but that alone doesn't just make her the GOAT.
 She's the GOAT because she does skills that no woman has done before — and when you land these skills in an international competition (a World Championships or an Olympic Games, more specifically) they name it after you.

 Look at Simone, changing the rules of gymnastics!
 In comparison, The Biles on floor is valued at a G, according to the most recent FIG Women's Artistic Gymnastics Code of Points.
 Simone also did her double-twisting double dismount off of beam during the qualifying round of 2019 Worlds.
 That skill will be dubbed "The Biles" when it officially goes into the FIG Code of Points.
-Ahead, check out the moves named after Simone as well as the ones that, if she does in an international competition, will be added to the FIG Code of Points bearing her name.
+Ahead, check out footage of the moves named after Simone so far, as well as the two that will soon be added to the FIG Code of Points bearing her name.
 Plus, read more on how gymnasts get skills named after them here.